TOPIC: Bulk

 Ref IMO Bulk Code.

-· Review situation in India.
+· Review situation in India .

 · Application of the BC Code (IMO)

-· In the year, 2002 Iron Ore “Fines” was sought for by Buyers abroad --to replace “Lumps” and the GOI had approved.
+Introducing the topic---· In the year, 2002 Iron Ore “Fines” was sought for by Buyers abroad --to replace “Lumps” and the GOI had approved.
 This was a major change in iron ore cargo specs from the earlier Lumps to Ore Fines in Exports.
 Ore Lumps of larger size does not usually become a slurry if wet as the water drains out.

 · With Ore Prices just soaring and China Buying the all and sundry in the private sector came into the fray.... to Mine & Sell & Ship Out.